 X. TRANSIENT STUDENT STATUS.
-Students wishing to take off-campus courses not part of the Wilmington College or consortium cross-registration programs must complete an
+Students wishing to take off-campus courses not part of the Wilmington College or consortium cross-registration programs must complete an application for Transient Student Status.
 Transient status requires academic good standing at Wilmington College and completion of prerequisites for courses chosen at another institution.
-If the combination of Wilmington College and transient courses in a single term is greater than 18 semester hours, permission from the Associate Vice President of Retention and Student Success is required.
+If the combination of Wilmington College and transient courses in a single term is greater than 18 semester hours, permission from the Associate Vice President of Retention and Academic Success is required.